wetechforu23/MarketingBy_web_app_react/EMAIL_UNSUBSCRIBE_COMPLETE.md

-# ✅ Email Unsubscribe & Preferences Management - Complete
+# ✅ Email & SMS Unsubscribe & Preferences Management - Complete

 ## 🎉 Implementation Summary

-A professional, Semrush-style email unsubscribe and preferences management system has been successfully implemented and deployed to your MarketingBy platform!
+A professional, Semrush-style email AND SMS/text message unsubscribe and preferences management system has been successfully implemented and deployed to your MarketingBy platform!

 ---

 ## ✨ Features Implemented

-### 1. **Beautiful Unsubscribe Page** (`/unsubscribe`)
+### 1. **Beautiful Unsubscribe Page with Tabs** (`/unsubscribe`)
 - Modern gradient design matching Semrush's aesthetic
+- **📧 Email Tab** and **📱 SMS Tab** for managing both channels
 - Fully responsive and mobile-friendly
-- Clean, user-friendly interface
+- Clean, user-friendly interface with smart tab switching

 ### 2. **Email Preference Management**
 Users can choose which types of emails they want to receive: